 With nine different provinces, 11 official languages and 3 capital cities, South Africa will most definitely make you stop in you tracks and go – WOW.

-The Trans Africa begins in London and travels all the way to Cape Town covering 15,000 km through 18 countries.
+Trans Africa Overland Tour begins in London and travels all the way to Cape Town covering 15,000 km through 18 countries.
 This expedition presents one of the most challenging forms of overland travel filled with unique experiences that are shared with life-long friends.
 This is the trip for those of you wanting to really see Africa

 Local Payment $ 24500Enquire Now